 Countertop Convection Microwave Oven

 If you are in the market for a portable and freestanding unit, the countertop convection microwave oven is a good option.
 Although affordability is a relative term, there are some models available at a fair price point.

-The portability is a nice benefit as it can easily be set on your kitchen countertop, a table or cart.
+The portability is a nice benefit as it can easily be set on your kitchen countertop, a table, or a cart.

 Over-the-range Convection Microwave Oven

 This type of convection microwave oven is designed to be mounted over a stove or cooktop.
-It usually comes with a built-in ventilation system that either leads to an outside vent or recirculates air back into the kitchen.
-This exhaust fan removes smoke, steam and cooking odors.
+It usually comes with a built-in ventilation system that leads to an outside vent or recirculates air back into the kitchen.
+This exhaust fan removes smoke, steam, and cooking odors.